Can I Move to Japan Without a Job?

 • Living in Japan for the past three years and scoring over 80 on the point calculation table.

-To qualify for these requirements, you’ll need to make sure that you have a work visa in a highly skilled profession.
+To qualify for these requirements, you’ll need to ensure you have a work visa in a highly skilled profession.

-Alternatively, you could be a long-term resident who has been living in the country for a long time.
+Alternatively, you could be a long-term resident living in the country for a long time.
 These rules also apply if you are the spouse of an existing resident.

 There are a few other requirements that you will need to meet.
 These include;